MatteusMaiaa/MatteusMaiaa/README.md

 ---

 Hi there!
 I’m a full-stack developer with a special passion for back-end work.
-Currently, I’m diving into TypeScript and Angular, always looking to enhance my skills.
+Currently, I’m diving into TypeScript and Node.js, always looking to enhance my skills.
 I’m a big enthusiast of JavaScript development, especially using Node.js to build robust and efficient APIs.
 Feel free to check out my projects and contributions! 🚀

 ---